anderssv/the-example/doc/tttd.md

 > 🧨 The data-oriented test will fail on null-pointer in `service.approve(...)`.

-> ✅ The domain-oriented test will work because the `service.registerInitialApplication` registers the customer, and then moves on.
+> ✅ The domain-oriented test will work because the `service.registerInitialApplication(...)` registers the customer, and then moves on.

 You can have a look here to see the different tests (including the new one after the new requirement): [TestingThroughTheDomainTest.kt](../src/test/kotlin/tttd/TestingThroughTheDomainTest.kt)